-TFS offers light requirements management capabilities.
+TFS requirements management has very light capability.
 You can manage requirements (or tasks or user stories) in TFS.

 But it lacks requirements traceability across development.
-And TFS is hard to customize and maintain for large-scale teams across distributed sites.
+And TFS requirements management is hard to customize and maintain for large-scale teams across distributed sites.

 You also can’t version a requirements document.
 This makes requirements review processes tricky.
 It’s difficult to know who’s reviewed which requirements.
 Or whether the requirements you’re looking at are the latest version.

 The same holds true even if you migrate to VSTS.

 And in many cases, you’re stuck storing requirements documents in SharePoint — away from your other work items.
 So, while it's possible to use TFS requirements management, it’s certainly a challenge.